-(16) An appeal from the action of the State Board of Education in denying an application, revoking or suspending a license or otherwise disciplining any person under the provisions of this section shall be filed in the Chancery Court of the First

-1566 Judicial District of Hinds County, Mississippi, on the record 1567 made, including a verbatim transcript of the testimony at the The appeal shall be filed within thirty (30) days after 1568 hearing.
-1569 notification of the action of the board is mailed or served and 1570 the proceedings in chancery court shall be conducted as other 1571 matters coming before the court.
-The appeal shall be perfected upon filing notice of the appeal and by the prepayment of all 1572 1573 costs, including the cost of preparation of the record of the 1574 proceedings by the State Board of Education, and the filing of a bond in the sum of Two Hundred Dollars (\$200.00) conditioned that 1575 1576 if the action of the board be affirmed by the chancery court, the 1577 applicant or license holder shall pay the costs of the appeal and 1578 the action of the chancery court.
+Education in denying an application, revoking or suspending a license or otherwise disciplining any person under the provisions of this section shall be filed in the Chancery Court of the First Judicial District of Hinds County, Mississippi, on the record made, including a verbatim transcript of the testimony at the hearing.
+The appeal shall be filed within thirty (30) days after notification of the action of the board is mailed or served and the proceedings in chancery court shall be conducted as other matters coming before the court.
+The appeal shall be perfected upon filing notice of the appeal and by the prepayment of all

-(17) All such programs, rules, regulations, standards and criteria recommended or authorized by the commission shall become effective upon approval by the State Board of Education as designated by appropriate orders entered upon the minutes thereof.

-1583 The granting of a license shall not be deemed a (18)1584 property right nor a guarantee of employment in any public school 1585 district.
+- costs, including the cost of preparation of the record of the proceedings by the State Board of Education, and the filing of a bond in the sum of Two Hundred Dollars (\$200.00) conditioned that if the action of the board be affirmed by the chancery court, the applicant or license holder shall pay the costs of the appeal and the action of the chancery court. - 1579 (17) All such programs, rules, regulations, standards and 1580 criteria recommended or authorized by the commission shall become 1581 effective upon approval by the State Board of Education as 1582 designated by appropriate orders entered upon the minutes thereof. - 1583 (18)The granting of a license shall not be deemed a property right nor a quarantee of employment in any public school 1584 1585 district.
 A license is a privilege indicating minimal eligibility 1586 for teaching in the public school districts of Mississippi.
-This 1587 section shall in no way alter or abridge the authority of local 1588 school districts to require greater qualifications or standards of 1589 performance as a prerequisite of initial or continued employment in such districts.
-1590
+1587 section shall in no way alter or abridge the authority of local 1588 school districts to require greater qualifications or standards of 1589 performance as a prerequisite of initial or continued employment 1590 in such districts. - (19) In addition to the reasons specified in subsections suspend the license of any licensee for being out of compliance with an order for support, as defined in Section 93-11-153.
+The procedure for suspension of a license for being out of compliance with an order for support, and the procedure for the reissuance or reinstatement of a license suspended for that purpose, and the